 Old Master & British Drawings including property from The Cornelia Bessie Estate

-You have agreed to be bound by the Conditions of sale and if your bid is successful, you are legally obliged to pay for the lot you have won.
-The purchase price will be the sum of your final bid plus other applicable charges, such as the buyer’s premium, local taxes, shipping expenses, loss damage liability fees, customs duty/import tax and any other charges that may apply.
+You have agreed to be bound by the Conditions of Sale and if your bid is successful, you are legally obliged to pay for the lot you have won.
+The purchase price for a successful bid will be the sum of your final bid plus a buyer’s premium, any applicable taxes and any artist resale royalty, exclusive of shipping-related expenses.

 Condition report